mparlaktuna/vision_practice/README.md

 # Vision Practice

 Vision practice with opencv, pytorch, tensorflow, tensorrt with C++ and python.
+Initialy following pyimagesearch university tutorials.
+I will be creating more complicated applications.

 ## How to build and run
 Tested under ubuntu 18.04.
 Requires docker, cmake, gcc, make.